cash book

 • Keeping an accurate, time-to-time cash balance: A cash book helps businesses monitor the cash in hand so that the business always has enough liquid to conduct day-to-day business operations.

-• Helping in financial planning: Knowing the cash in hand aids businesses to plan future payments, investment, and expenses.
+• Helping in financial planning: Knowing the cash in hand aids businesses in planning future payments, investments, and expenses.

 • Cash control: The proper maintenance of a cash book eliminates fraud and other unauthorized use of firm funds.